decathorpe/elementary-stable-rpms/README.md

 | pantheon-greeter                      | DONE                  | <https://launchpad.net/pantheon-greeter>                      |
 | pantheon-session-settings             | DONE (git snapshot)   | <https://github.com/decathorpe/pantheon-session-settings>     |

-- gala does not yet provide a stable release
 - pantheon-session-settings is a fork of the ubuntu-specific session settings bzr branch for fedora, which has no official release yet (blame me!)